gavJackson/gavJackson.github.io/README.md

 Jekyll
 -----

-run `bundle install` in the new directory and finally `bundle exec jekyll serve`.
+run `sudo bundle install` in the new directory and finally `bundle exec jekyll serve`.
 You can now access your brand-new Jekyll site on http://127.0.0.1:4000/.
 Enjoy!

 Gotchas
 ----